 - At least one month advanced confirmation of location and time for a scheduled Fixathon

-- An indoor or weather-protected facility accessible without steps, heated during cold weather, with good lighting, electricity, water, and nearby restrooms; and with a floor that is NOT carpeted, and expected to be cleaned by the partner organization after the event
+- An indoor or weather-protected facility of at least 100 sq ft, accessible without steps, heated during cold weather, with good lighting, electricity, water, and nearby restrooms; and with a floor that is NOT carpeted, and expected to be cleaned by the partner organization after the event

 - OCBC logo and identification on all publicity of the event and any requests for press coverage